SkylineCommunications/dataminer-docs/develop/devguide/Connector/Troubleshooting/Use_cases/Investigating_slow_device_control_using_dotTrace.md

 # Investigating slow device control using dotTrace

-This use case focuses on an matrix connector that performed too slowly, and this in a live environment that brought very strict limitations to the investigation.
+This use case focuses on a matrix connector that performed too slowly, and this in a live environment that brought very strict limitations to the investigation.

 When the matrix connector was tested in the production environment, it took approximately 2 seconds on average for a crosspoint to be set.
 This was much slower than anticipated, so we went looking for the root cause behind this.